Berchez/ReactJS-Projects/README.md

 #### Home
 ![Site](https://raw.githubusercontent.com/Berchez/EstudandoReact/main/basico-react/src/images/sitePreview.png)

-#### Pesquisa Vazia
+#### Empty Search
 ![Site2](https://raw.githubusercontent.com/Berchez/EstudandoReact/main/basico-react/src/images/sitePreview2.png)

-## Projeto: Hooks react
+## Project: Hooks react

-Este projeto foi feito para dedicar apenas para a utilização de hooks, sem contar com nada gráfico.
+This project was made to dedicate only to the use of hooks, without reckoning anything graphical.
-Neste projeto foi estudado o uso de:
+In this project, the use of:
 * React Router Dom
 * ESLint, Prettier, editorConfig e Prop-Types
 * useState